Course .gpx can be downloaded at the bottom of this page.

-While there will be some supplementary course marking runners are expected to be able to navigate the course following their map, and the Parks signage.
+While there will be some supplementary course marking but runners are expected to be able to navigate the course following their map, and the Parks' signage.
 There are almost no junctions that are confusing anymore.
-Only a a very few will be marked with GOW100s race signage.
+Only a very few will be marked with GOW100s race signage.
 An example of these will be demonstrated at the race briefing.
 Given that the course follows the coast fairly closely for most of the way navigation is relatively straight forward.
 The trail does pass through areas of dense rainforest, however, and getting off course could pose considerable dangers here.
 If you miss a beach exit at any stage and find yourself on rocks at sea level going around a headland, go back as there are no dangerous places like this on the course.

 This is a closed course.
 This means that the established trail must be followed.
 There should be no cutting the course, no cutting switchbacks, and no detours that would shorten the course.
 If a runner gets off course they should retrace their path until they return to the official course before continuing under their own effort i.e. do not accept a ride in a vehicle back onto the course as this means disqualification.

 Parks Victoria Track Notes